elastic/kibana/x-pack/plugins/monitoring/dev_docs/how_to/cloud_setup.md

 yarn start --config config/kibana.cloud.yml
 ```

-Note that your local kibana will run data migrations and likely render the cloud-created kibana unusable once this is done.
+Note that your local kibana will run data migrations and probably render the cloud created kibana unusable after your local kibana starts up.